Alla scoperta di Chianale: il borgo in pietra della Valle Varaita che incanta tutti

 Indice dei contenuti

-Dove siamo: Valle Varaita
+Dove si trova Chianale nella Valle Varaita

 La Valle Varaita è una delle valli occitane della provincia di Cuneo e si estende per circa 70 km lungo una strada panoramica che da Saluzzo raggiunge il Colle dell’Agnello, valico alpino, mitico traguardo di imprese ciclistiche, che a 2744 metri unisce il cuneese con la valle francese del Queyras.Questa vallata, percorsa dal torrente Varaita, è una delle due valli del Monviso, la cui sagoma emerge inconfondibile da qualsiasi punto, ed è caratterizzata da rigogliosi boschi e radure dove crescono numerose piante officinali.